Table of Contents

 Would You Consider Returning to the Company?
 Under What Circumstances?

-It’s a type of follow-up question to learn more about the reasons leading to the employee’s decision.
+It’s a follow-up question to learn more about the reasons for the employee’s decision.
 Ask them in the exit survey whether they would like to return to the company in a former position (or new position).
 If so, on what conditions?
 Is it about job satisfaction?
 Team collaboration?
 Co-worker attitude?
 Better company culture?
 Irreversible career change?
 Money?
 Gather actionable insights from departing employees to improve retention in your company.